Matt Jones (golfer)

-Matthew Jones (born 19 April 1980) is an Australian professional golfer who plays on LIV Golf.
+Matthew Paul Jones (born 19 April 1980) is an Australian professional golfer who plays on LIV Golf.
 Previously he played on the PGA Tour where he won twice, in the 2014 Shell Houston Open and The Honda Classic in 2021.
 Jones has also won the Emirates Australian Open twice, in 2015 and 2019.

-Amateur career
+Early life and amateur career

-Jones was born in Sydney.
+In 1980, Jones was born in Sydney, Australia.
 He later moved to the United States to attend Arizona State University where he was a first-team All-American.
 He turned professional in 2001.

 Professional career

-Jones joined the Nationwide Tour in 2004, but did not have a break-out year until 2007.
+In 2001, Jones turned professional.
+In 2004, he joined the Nationwide Tour but did not have a break-out year until 2007.
 After having only a combined 8 top-10 finishes in his first three seasons between 2004 and 2006, he almost matched that in one season.
 He had 6 top-10s in 2007, finishing second four times and losing in two playoffs.
 He finished 7th on the money list and qualified to play his rookie season on the PGA Tour in 2008.

 In his rookie season on the PGA Tour in 2008, Jones found limited success.
 His best finish of the season was a tie for 4th at the Honda Classic and the Buick Open.
 He finished the season with $775,899, but did not finish inside the top 125 on the money list, leaving him with conditional status for the 2009 season.
 In 2009 Jones had two top-10s, both 5th-place finishes at the Buick Invitational and at the John Deere Classic.
 At the six-round PGA Tour Qualifying Tournament in December 2009, where the top 25 finishers obtained their 2010 PGA Tour cards, Jones finished 3rd.

 He finished fifth at the 2010 John Deere Classic and seventh at the Quail Hollow Championship.
 Also, he finished second at the Australian Open.
 His best result in 2011 was sixth at the Zurich Classic of New Orleans.

 Jones improved in the 2013 PGA Tour season.
 He resulted second at the Greenbrier Classic, fifth at the Wyndham Championship, sixth at the Memorial Tournament, seventh at the John Deere Classic and eighth at the BMW Championship.
 Later he finished sixth at the Australian Open.

 In his 156th PGA Tour start, Jones got his first PGA Tour win at the 2014 Shell Houston Open, beating Matt Kuchar on the first playoff hole when he made a 42-yard chip in for a birdie.
 He had previously made a 46-foot putt on the 18th hole to take the match to a playoff.
 The win also made Jones the last guaranteed entrant to the Masters and moved him to 41st in the Official World Golf Ranking.
 In May he finished 17th at The Players Championship.